n-tse/functionalProgramming.solution/README.md

 Output: [2, 7, 9, 12]

+Clarifying questions
+* would it be okay to write a solution in O(n^2) time complexity?
+* will the array be comprised of numbers only?

 function sort(array) {
   for (let i = 0; i < array.length; i++) {
     for (let j = i + 1; j < array.length; j++) {